Consortium leader:

 Brief description:

-The aim of the National Laboratory is to provide more efficient patient care and develop modern therapeutic procedures by coordinating clinical and research resources.
-The comprehensive research and development programme is based on optimising cancer-specific diagnostic and therapeutic procedures, introducing new innovative procedures into daily clinical practice, which will reduce cancer-related mortality nationwide.
+The National Tumor Biology Laboratory is designed to increase the efficiency of patient care and develop modern therapeutic procedures using state-of-the-art research tools.
+The basis of this comprehensive R&D programme is the optimisation of cancer-specific diagnostic and therapeutic procedures, and the introduction of new procedures into daily clinical practice to reduce cancer-related mortality nationwide.

-For more information please visit National Tumor Biology Laboratory's website: https://onkol.hu/nemzeti-tumorbiologiai-laboratorium-01/
+For more information please visit the official National Laboratory website: https://onkol.hu/nemzeti-tumorbiologiai-laboratorium-01/

 Consortium leader: